geomagpy/magpy/README.md

 #### 10.4.2 Providing location data

 Providing location data usually requires information on the reference system (ellipsoid,...).
 By default MagPy assumes that these values are provided in WGS84/WGS84 reference system.
 In order to facilitate most easy referencing and conversions, MagPy supports [EPSG] codes for coordinates.
-If you provide the geodetic references as follows, and provided that the [proj4] Python package is available, MagPy will automatically convert location data to the requested output format (currently WGS84).
+If you provide the geodetic references as follows, and provided that the [proj4] Python module is available, MagPy will automatically convert location data to the requested output format (currently WGS84).

         mydata.header['DataAcquisitionLongitude'] = -34949.9
         mydata.header['DataAcquisitionLatitude'] = 310087.0